Ex-Kazakh president's grandson wins UK case over purchase of London mansion

 The case involved only the second time that Britain has used UWOs since they were introduced in 2018 in an attempt to stem the billions of dollars of dirty money flowing through the country each year.

-The NCA wanted Aliyev to explain the source of funds used to buy the mansion in north London where he lived with his wife and children, which has an underground swimming pool and a cinema.
+The NCA wanted Aliyev to explain the source of funds used to buy the mansion in north London where he lived with his wife and children which has an underground swimming pool, a cinema, saying it and two other properties were worth some 80 million pounds ($104 million).

-It had argued the money used to buy the house and two other properties, worth some 80 million pounds ($104 million) in total, was linked to Rakhat Aliyev - Nurali Aliyev's father and the former president's son-in-law - who was found hanged in an Austrian jail in 2015 after being charged with the murder of two bankers in 2007.
+It had argued the money used to buy the house and the two other properties was linked to Rakhat Aliyev - Nurali Aliyev's father and the former president's son-in-law - who was found hanged in an Austrian jail in 2015 after being charged with the murder of two bankers in 2007.

 Lawyers for two offshore companies that own the properties said the case was "tissue paper thin" and that the funding had come from Aliyev's mother, Dariga Nazarbayeva, who was economically independent.